hyperledger-solang/solang/docs/installing.rst

 Installing the LLVM Libraries
 -----------------------------

-If you do not have the llvm libraries installed then you can either install your distribution llvm packages or compile your own.
-Compiling your own is helpful if you want to do solang development.
+If you do not have the llvm libraries installed then you can either install your distribution llvm packages, or compile your own.
+Compiling your own is helpful if you want to do Solang development.

-Any release from llvm 8.0 onwards, with the WebAssembly target enabled should work.
+Any release from llvm 8.0 onwards, with the WebAssembly target enabled, should work.
 Note that you will also need clang; the Solidity standard library is written in C, and is compiled to wasm by clang.
 The version of clang *must* be the same as the version of llvm.